-Florida Department of Children and Families (DCF)
+10. Florida Department of Children and Families (DCF)

 DCF is committed to the well-being of children and their families.
-Their responsibilities encompass a wide-range of services, including - among other things - assistance to families working to stay safely together or be reunited, foster care, youth and young adults transitioning from foster care to independence, adoption.
-DCF also advocates for the safety and well-being of Florida's abused, abandoned, and neglected children as mandated by Chapter 39.
+Their responsibilities encompass a wide-range of services, including, but not limited to: assistance to families working to stay safely together or be reunited, foster care, and youth and young adults transitioning from foster care to adoption or independence.
+DCF also advocates for the safety and well-being of Florida's abused, abandoned, and neglected children as mandated by Chapter 39 of the Florida Statutes.